retireupinc/retireup-sample-api-app/README.md

 ```

 Create a `.env` file for environment variables in your server.
+Copy the .env.sample -> .env as a starting point.

 You can start the server on its own with the command: